freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 - logical `qubit 0` to physical `QB2`
 - logical `qubit 1` to physical `QB3`

 (Note that we use the term "logical qubit" to denote a single qubit in our primitive circuit; there is another, more common meaning for this term that is related to quantum error correction, in which a single logical qubit can be mapped to multiple physical qubits in order to achieve redundancy and better fidelity.
 This approach is similar to classical computing where in order to minimize noise and random errors, a single bit of information is stored in multiple bits of physical memory, and extra bits are used to correct potential spontaneous errors or bit flips.
-Since this book is mostly focused on the current state of the quantum computing industry where true quantum error correction, or fault-tolerant quantum computing, is not yet a complete reality, we are going to keep using the term "logical qubit" like we did.
-We will also discuss quantum error correction in the latter chapters.)
+Since this book is mostly focused on the current state of the quantum computing industry where true quantum error correction, or fault-tolerant quantum computing, is not yet a complete reality, we are going to keep using the term "logical qubit" like we did.)

 Our case was very simple, but now consider this circuit: